TPapiernik/Module_08_Challenge/README.md

 ### General workflow
 1. Import three files 1) `wikipedia-movies.json` 2) `movies_metadata.csv` and 3) `ratings.csv`
 2. Clean and Transform Data
-3. Add the data to a PostgreSQL Database.
-Non-destructively append on successive updates.
+3. Add the data to a PostgreSQL Database, and verify correct data Loading.

 ## Deliverables